Ishwar749/DiaryApp/README.md

 # DiaryApp

-The project is a Diary app built on the latest Android technologies including ROOM, Jetpack Compose, Material 3, Kotlin Coroutines, Dagger-Hilt, One-Tap Sign in with Google, Firebase-MongoDB Authentication and Storage.
+It is a Diary app built on the latest Android technologies including ROOM, Jetpack Compose UI, Material 3, Kotlin Coroutines, Dagger-Hilt, One-Tap Sign in with Google, Realm SDK, MVVM and Firebase/Mongo Authentication and Storage.
+It has been refactored to a multi-modular architecture.